About Google Ads Conversion Import for Salesforce®

 We’ll give you an overview of the setup process below.
 To see the complete instructions, see Import conversions from Salesforce, or click the links for each step below to go directly to that part of the setup.
-Also, make sure that you read the requirements to ensure that you’re ready to link your accounts.
+Also, make sure that you read the requirements to ensure you’re ready to link your accounts.

 - Configure your Salesforce account.
 Create a custom GCLID field in your lead and opportunity objects.
 Without this ID, Google Ads won't know which click to attribute the conversion to.
 If someone else manages the Salesforce account for your company, you’ll need their help with this step.

-- Adjust your Salesforce web-to-lead form.
-Modify the web-to-lead form on your website to upload the click ID (along with the rest of the form data) to Salesforce.
+- Adjust your Salesforce Web-to-Lead form.
+Modify the Web-to-Lead form on your website to upload the click ID (along with the rest of the form data) to Salesforce.
 Your Salesforce account administrator can help you with this step.

 - Edit your website to save the click ID in a cookie.
-Google Ads will give you a piece of code to add to your website so that you can collect and store the click ID.
+Google Ads will give you a piece of code to add to your website so you can collect and store the click ID.
 If you have a webmaster, they can help you with this.

 - Test that your system is working.
 Add the ID parameter to your website’s URL, submit a test lead and see if the ID is passed along to Salesforce.